-About the Interior Design Program
+About the Interior Architecture Program

 Our curriculum is based within the applied arts and the liberal arts.
 It is directed toward the universal aspects of the design experience, in the belief that the most serviceable education will prepare a student to adapt to a constantly changing world, and to assume a role of leadership and responsibility within a global society.

 Specifically, our purpose is to educate students by encouraging and facilitating their development both intellectually and artistically, through the study of interior design as an evolving discipline and an applied art form.
 We prepare students for professions in the interior design field with an emphasis on the betterment of the human experience, and a mandate to contribute to the advancement of the profession by embracing an understanding of the responsibilities of interior design practitioners, and the importance of ethical professional conduct.

 Graduation rate between the years 2009 – 2013: 77%

 Job Placement rate between the years 2009 – 2015: 80%